Tungsten pentoxide

 Tungsten pentoxide (W2O5) was reported in early literature but proved to have the stoichiometry W18O49.
-Sometimes called mineral blue, it is a blue solid formed by the reaction of tungsten trioxide, WO3, and tungsten metal at 700 °C.
+Sometimes called mineral blue, it is a blue solid formed by the reaction of tungsten trioxide (WO3) and tungsten metal at 700 °C.

 Intermediate oxides of tungsten

-There are a number of these unusual intermediate oxides formed from reacting metal and trioxide namely, W20O58, W24O70.
+There are a number of these unusual intermediate oxides formed from reacting metal and trioxide, including W20O58 and W24O70.
 W18O49 contains both octahedral and pentagonal bipyramidal co-ordination of the metal atoms by oxygen.